-Create Vertical Videos For Instagram That Stand Out and Grab Attention.
-Here’s How.
+These Vertical Videos For Instagram Stand Out and Grab Attention.
+Here’s How to Make Them.

 Why do I create vertical videos for Instagram?
 Have you noticed how they grab your attention?

 They take up more of the screen on a smart phone.
 You don’t have to turn the phone sideways.

 Better yet, the vertical format is more unusual, so it stands out on the Instagram feed.
 And isn’t that the whole point ofsocial media videos?
 To stand out and get noticed?

 So how do I create videos like this?
 I admit, it involves a couple of steps, but it’s easier than you think.

 How To Create Vertical Videos for Instagram

 Vertical videos are common among mobile phone users.
 It’s how people typically shoot video with their phone.